akoiwang/systemsbiology2022/RNAseq_practical.md

 New tools for mapping sequence reads are continually being developed.
 This reflects improvements in mapping technology, but it is also due to changes in the sequence data to be mapped.
 The sequencing machines we are using now will perhaps not be the ones we are using in a few years time, and the data the new machines produce may require different set of tools but some key concepts will remain relevant.

-### Hands on: RNA-seq read mapping
+### Demo: RNA-seq read mapping
 #### Experiment description
 We will use data of S. mansoni from experimentally-infected mice that were collected at different time post-infection.
 These are worms from the lung stage (day 6 after the infection), the liver stage (day 13, 17, 21 after infection), and the adult stage (day 28 when they look like adults, and day 35 when the egg-laying has started and liver pathology can be noticable).
 Most groups have three biological replicates, except for the lung stage (day-6) where there are 7 biological replicates.
 Therefore we have 22 RNA samples, each has been sequenced on an Illumina HiSeq sequencing machine.
 All were sequenced as paired-end.

 #### Mapping
 Mapping step generally need a huge computing power and often done on computer cluster or on Cloud.
 It can take a couple of hours per sample; therefore, for this demonstration, we provide files with reduced number of reads to reduce the processing time but you will still see how the run look like.
-We then provide output from the mapping that use full dataset and we can use this for the differential expression analysis later this afternoon.
+We then provide output from the mapping that use the full dataset for the differential expression analysis in R.

 First, we will use HISAT2 (PMID: 25751142) to map RNA-seq data (in FASTQ format) to genome data (in FASTA format).
 HISAT2 is a mapper tool and is an upgraded software from the developer of TopHat.
 It is suitable for RNA-seq data as it also takes into account the splicing of exon-intron which is a characteristic of eukaryotic mRNA.